joshkitt/cloud-certification/aws/aws-csaa.md

         - Higher performance than ALB
         - Low-latency
         - NLB does not use X-Forwarded-For header, you can see source IP
     - Classic Load Balancer
         - original AWS service
         - For older configurations
         - cheaper
         - not as intelligent
 - Security groups
-    Load balancer security group can be allowed in to the EC2 instance security group
+    __Load balancer security group can be allowed in to the EC2 instance security group__
+        - Used to provide security by limiting direct EC2 access (must go through ELB first)
 -  SSL / TLS Certificates
     - __AWS Certificate Manager - used to manage certificates__
     - Can use many certificates for different domains